vjs006/CheckInnMate/README.md

 # CHECKINN MATE
-Note: For detailed project info (Design and Final Product Demo), refer to the PDF Attached
+Note: For detailed project info (Design and Final Product Demo), refer to the PDF Attached Scroll to the end of the Project Review PDF for demo.

 ## PROBLEM STATEMENT
 The Hotel Management System is a comprehensive software solution designed to